Frequently asked questions about environmental impact categories

 Frequently asked questions about calculating with the A2 set

-1. When will the transition from the A1 set to the A2 set take place?
+When did the transition from the A1 set to the A2 set take place?

 As of 7 January 2026, submitting A1 data for environmental declarations in the Dutch Environmental Database became optional; A2 data is mandatory from that date.
 As of 1 July 2026, EPB calculations in the buildings sector are required to be based on set A2 (EN 15804+A2), in accordance with the amended Environmental Buildings Decree (Bbl) and the Environmental Regulation.